rbuurma/rise-2015/Rise_assignment_4.md

 #### Step 2

 Take a little time with get familiar with the the first volume of *Tristram Shandy* you have located AND the ECCO interface for this volume.
 Page through it.
 Look at the paratexts.
 Try some keyword searches within it.
 Do they work?
 What are you searching when you search for keywords within the text?
 What does the results list look like?
-Can you deliberately make them fail in some way?
+Can you deliberately make your search fail in some way?
 (If you have trouble, try for example searching for "Tristram" within the volume.)

 Also take a look at the "full citation" and "e-table of contents"  for more information about the volume and work.